Red-Pandaz/Red-Pandaz/README.md

 - 👀 I’m interested in Ethereum stuff
 - 🌱 I’m currently learning ethers.js and viem
 - 💞️ I’m looking to collaborate on anything related to smart contracts
 - 📫 How to reach me- @red-panda on Farcaster.
-I am not actively using a personal Twitter account but @foamcaster is an account that I check regularly
+I am not actively using a personal Twitter account but @foamcaster is an account that I check regularly.
+Also I can be reached via email at Deep_Sea_Penguin@protonmail.com